stuerp/foo_vis_spectrum_analyzer/README.md

 * New: X-axis and Y-axis can hidden by selecting the "None" mode of each of the axes.
 * Improved: Added a versioning mechanism to the settings of the component.
 Unfortunate side-effect: Any configuration will be reset.
 * Improved: Tweaked the layout and the size of the configuration dialog a little bit.
+* Improved: Removed the client edge of the window for a cleaner look.
 * Fixed: The configuration dialog disabled the decibel settings when selecting a logarithmic Y-axis scale.
 * Fixed: Opening the visualization when a track was already playing did not show the spectrum.